RIGHTON! EDUCATION

 We discuss 2 adaptive design directions and their impact on future design, research efforts, the six-week beta launch timeline, and development.
 Here are my proposed solutions:

 This solution would reduce redundant time and effort spent creating a new result screen for each future question type.
 This approach also ensures scalability and aligns with long-term business goals and efficiency.
-I then worked with PM to reorganize our timeline and made sure to leverage previous research as I know user behavior won't change

 continuous testing & refining